Yassine-Kh/project_machine_learning/README.md

 The repository test aims to test all implemented functions(unitary tests using pytest) .

-The file utils contains the class CleanData which is very important to format the datasets before applying all methods.
+The file utils contains the class CleanData which is very important to format the datasets before applying all methods and applying PCA method on our dataset.

 Finally a jupyter Notebook called main presents the results on both databases.